Israeli police shoot, kill alleged stabbing attacker

-JERUSALEM (AP) — Israeli police said officers shot and killed a man on Saturday after he allegedly tried to carry out a stabbing attack on a soldier outside Jerusalem’s Old City.
+JERUSALEM (AP) — Israeli police said officers shot and killed a man Saturday after he allegedly tried to stab a soldier outside Jerusalem’s Old City.

-The suspect was not immediately identified, but is believed to have been a Palestinian.
+The suspect, who was killed before he was able to stab the soldier, was not immediately identified but was believed to have been Palestinian.

 Amateur footage showed a man in blue jeans and a black jacket lying still on the ground at the Lion’s Gate, on the eastern side of the Old City.

 Israeli medics said that Israeli security forces, while firing on the suspect, had lightly wounded a 42-year-old woman in the leg.